Ocean-Moist/rohblog/content/blog/ai_saas.md

 The big issue here is that AI development is nonlinear.
 Some scenarios here are much harder to achieve than we (or I) think and some may be easier.
 If you build "an AWS to be used by AI agents" you're gambling on how good AI agents will get.
 If you really do any tech focussed B2B SaaS I think 10 years from now you'll be gone (or making very little).
 I also think 2-5 years from now many of these companies will reach billions in valuation.

-If you want any examples (I omitted them because I don't want to speak badly about any current company) or want to tell me I'm wrong you can email me at: rohanganapa (at) gmail (dot) com.

 [1] Edge case if you have some crazy technical moat other AI can't touch.
-But the common advice to build MCP integrations probably won't pan out the VCs think.
+But the common advice to build MCP integrations probably won't pan out the ways VCs think.

 [2] I am not going to act like this is completely the belief I action on.
 This is based on my speculation into the future.
 The highest signal thing to do now is to solve real problems for real people--if you do it well enough you could probably grab some cash on the way down.
 This is just my lossy world model for the future.

 [3] Do you think that's crazy?
 I personally don't.
 Check the IP of the server this website is running on.
 Is it in the cloud?
 Maybe once everyone starts panicking that they're losing money due the competitors pricing better I can start a consulting company and take them to bare metal before the AI is able to.

 [4] This time will decrease but it's not like someone is going to have an agent watching app store publications, becoming their first user, copying it, and selling whatever they are at 20% less.
 This is very far away on the AGI timescale for me.